 Here we spent the next hour observing the comings and goings.
 The two guards accepted a bottle of coke from an uninformed man as he walked into the premises.
 A further three men walked out, carrying a large sound system and a BBQ.
 Children returned home from school, and women strolled in with bags of shopping in hand.
 The large footfall made it even more surreal.

 Like an entrance to a shopping centre, our eyes wandered as we watched the many men, women and children come back from their day’s outings, back to their lives and their families.
 Back to their haven, and the only place they know as home.

 Back to the walled world.
 A world that should not exist.

 After our day with Dave, we took to the internet to research more into the notorious SPP.

 The government has since announced San Pedro’s impending closure.
-And although five years later it still stands strong, there is a new facility being built outside of La Paz city, with speculation that the old prison will be turned into a museum/tourist attraction, ironically.
+Although five years later it still stands strong, there is a new facility being built outside of La Paz city, with speculation that the old prison will be turned into a museum/tourist attraction, ironically.

-What we can only describe as a ‘Free Talking Tour’, we highly recommend front row seats to ‘The Dave Show’ and ensure you will not be dissapointed with what he has to say.
+What we can only describe as a ‘Free Talking Tour’, we highly recommend front row seats to ‘The Dave Show’ and ensure you will not be disappointed with what he has to say.

 We gave him 20B (€2.50), a small sum to us that can stretch far for him, once he buys food!

 As Crazy Dave so bluntly put it “I should have been in that book [Marching Powder], I should have written that book, and I should be in the movie that Brad Pitt has coming out.”